GLP-1

 1. See your GP with a confirmed T2DM diagnosis and recent HbA1c

-2. Your GP completes a Special Authority application if required
+2. Your GP completes a Special Authority application for dulaglutide (Trulicity) or liraglutide (Victoza)

-3. Ozempic is dispensed at the subsidised rate from any NZ pharmacy
+3. The medicine is dispensed at the subsidised rate from any NZ pharmacy

 For weight management (private prescription):